ahmedkhaeld/learn-go/Concurrency-class/3-Context/context.md

 func get(ctx context.Context, url string, ch chan<- result) {
 	start := time.Now()
 	// create a req that contains the ctx and url,
-	//this will inject a timeout into the http Get request req, _ := http.NewRequestWithContext(ctx, http.MethodGet, url, nil)
+	//this will inject a timeout into the 15.http Get request req, _ := http.NewRequestWithContext(ctx, http.MethodGet, url, nil)

 	if resp, err := http.DefaultClient.Do(req); err != nil {